-After the shouting, all hell breaks loose.
+After the shouting, all hell breaks loose in regular Setsubun fashion.
 Paper bags are dropped from the sky by clowns in their thousands.
 Children and adults alike scramble to collect them from the floor.
 I raise my arm and catch one in midair; skills.
 Everyone is rushing around trying to salvage one of the decorated paper pouches.
 People are crashing into each other, forgetting about the safety of others; but regardless of the carnage, it’s actually a lot of fun.

 The pouch I caught predictably contains roasted beans.
 After a while, everyone goes silent, before a chant occurs.
 Following the chant, people start pouring beans into their hand and throwing them as hard as they can at the demon.
 His smile quickly wiped from his face by roasted beans.